raunov/bedtime-storyteller/README.md

-# Bedtime Storyteller
+# Bedtime Story Generator

-🌙 A multilingual, personalized bedtime story generator powered by OpenAI's GPT-4.

-## Overview

-This Streamlit app creates customized bedtime stories for children based on their age, interests, and the values you want to teach.
-It supports multiple languages and adapts the story complexity to the child's age.
+This Streamlit app generates personalized bedtime stories for children using AI models.
+It supports multiple languages and allows users to input details about the children, their interests, and values to be taught in the story.

 ## Features